Learn how to build

-Start as early as you can and don’t push things into midnight and beyond.
-There is no reason that you can’t finish up by 8:30 p.m.
-Certainly no later than 9:30.
-I know that sounds crazy, but it’s true.
-You can wrap up your work quickly because you also use the smaller blocks of time.
-That’s where the stress free A’s are made.
+Start as early as you can so you don’t have to push things into midnight and beyond.
+There is usually no reason that you can’t finish before 9:30.
+You know why?
+Because hopefully you’re also using the smaller blocks of time.
+That’s where the

 Small Time Blocks